DPotoyan/Chem324/_sources/ch08/note07.md

 Here it turns out that scenario 2) gives a lower energy solution and we will study that in more detail.
 In general, however, both cases should be considered.
-The energy difference between 1) and 2) is called the \textit{resonance stabilization energy}.
+The energy difference between 1) and 2) is called the {resonance stabilization energy}.
 The secular determinant is:

 $${\begin{matrix} 1\\2\\3\\4\\